Quick Answer

 Here’s a simple way to decide.
 Choose Notion if you work on a team, want a ready-made all-in-one workspace, or prefer cloud convenience over local control.
 Choose Obsidian if you value data ownership, do a lot of long-form writing or research, or want a tool that grows with your thinking.

 Neither app is objectively better.
 They serve different users.
-Many productivity enthusiasts even use both — Notion for team projects and Obsidian for personal notes.
+Many productivity enthusiasts use both, Notion for team projects and Obsidian for personal notes.
 That’s not overkill; it’s just using the right tool for the right job.
 Just like choosing between Signal vs Telegram comes down to your specific privacy needs, the Notion vs Obsidian decision comes down to how you think and work.

 Whatever you pick, commit to it for at least 30 days before judging it.
 Most people abandon new tools too quickly to see the real benefits.